 Grab all of your soft drinks from your local Supermarket – but don’t buy the big-name brands, instead buy the generic branded soft drink.
 No one will know the difference!

-83. Sell Your Decorations After the Big Day
+Sell Your Wedding Decorations After the Big Day

 Decorations don’t really get man-handled – so find some brides that will need decorations and see if you can on-sell them to the next bride in line!